nitschis/sedutil/README.md

 ## Origin

 This version of sedutil is based off the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation incorporating some modifications by [@ladar](https://github.com/ladar/sedutil), [@ckamm](https://github.com/ckamm/sedutil/), [@CyrilVanErsche](https://github.com/CyrilVanErsche/sedutil/) and [@badicsalex](https://github.com/badicsalex/sedutil/).
-This fork adds support for the PBA bootloader on AMD Ryzen and AMD Ryzen mobile systems.
+This fork adds support for the PBA bootloader on AMD Ryzen, AMD Ryzen mobile and newer Intel (11 Gen) systems.

-## Notable Differences
+## Notable differences

-Unique to this repo are the following modifications:
+### Diffs from original DTA implementation

 * SHA512 password hashing vs SHA1 on original SEDutil
-* Compatibile with AMD Ryzen and AMD Ryzen mobile systems
+* Compatibile with AMD Ryzen, AMD Ryzen mobile and new Intel (11 Gen and possibly newer) systems
 * Supports S3 sleep

+### Diffs from the ChubbyAnt implementation

+* Updated sedutil with latest DTA commits (it is now version 1.20.0)
+* Updated Buildroot to 2022.02.5 LTS
+* Updated Linux kernel to 5.15.53 LTS
+* Replaced kernel config with Gentoo general config (but removed networking, virtualization, and added DRM for better graphics support)
+* Updated and reformatted README_LTS contents and converted to markdown format

 ## Build Process

-Building is supported on Ubuntu 18.04.3 (LTS) x64.
-Other versions will probably not compile correctly!
+- Can be built on Ubuntu x64 systems without modifications.
+- Can also be built on non-sudo systems (e.g. Gentoo) by removing all sudo commands from the scripts.
+It might be necessary to run the now sudoless scripts as root!

 To compile your own version of `sedutil` you will need the standard development tools, an internet connection, and ~10 GB of disk space.
+Also remember to have fdisk and gptfdisk (can also be called gdisk) installed!

 ### Prerequisites: